 The bottom line is that the face shield will leak water but is otherwise unaffected by the gap.

 The eye port in the Apache has better-than-average side-to-side and top-to-bottom visibility.
 It's not as good as the best, but better than average.

 Score: I'll give the Akuma R3 Apache an "Excellent" for its combination of functionality and above average outward visibility.
 The score would have been "Outstanding" but for the sealing problem.

 As I mentioned earlier, the holes through the EPS in the top of the helmet are huge, but the center hole is completely blocked by what appears to be an incorrect liner for this helmet.

 Nevertheless, the helmet has a pretty decent level of upper ventilation.
 I can't feel air directly flowing over my head, but I do sense that the air is being vented up there, which is a good sign.

 There are no air vent channels cut directly through the chin bar, so the air from the chin vent comes up through the top of the breath guard, but it can be felt on the rider's face and closing the chin vent slider creates a noticeable reduction in air flow.

-I can't see inside the dual exhaust channels located on either side of the helmet, but apparently they have intake holes towards the front and possible exhaust holes at the rear, helping to account for the 6 vents claimed by Akuma.
+II can't see inside the dual exhaust channels located on either side of the helmet, but apparently they have intake holes towards the front and possible exhaust holes at the rear, helping to account for the 6 vents claimed by Akuma.

 The problem is, there is nothing to indicate which is open and which is closed.
 Is it when the slider is moved back, or forward?

 In general, the system does seem to provide slightly better than average air flow, but I think a few small modifications might make the system even more efficient.